digitalocean/terraform-provider-digitalocean/website/docs/r/droplet.html.markdown

 The following attributes are exported:

 * `id` - The ID of the Droplet
+* `urn` - The uniform resource name of the Droplet
 * `name`- The name of the Droplet
 * `region` - The region of the Droplet
 * `image` - The image of the Droplet